-Similar to an external hard drive, the NAS appliance can be connected via a USB cable to your workstations but that sacrifices the purpose of the appliance.
-It’s a “Network” attached storage.
-You can store, access and share data in the appliance via a configured network.
-The storage appliance is the best option for simplified and effective storage of unstructured big data.
+It’s a network attached file level data storage.
+You can store, access and share data in the network attached storage appliance via a configured network using NAS storage protocols: NFS/CIFS and SMB.
+The network attached storage device is the best option for simplified and effective storage of unstructured big data.

-The storage appliance is very handy for HPC (High Performance Computing) requirements.
-NAS appliances can be effectively used for requirements like Video data editing and retention in broadcasting environments, Video data storage for Law enforcement agencies, Record maintenance and data analytics for Finance industry, Secure and cost effective storage for Healthcare industry etc.
+The network attached storage is very handy for HPC (High Performance Computing) requirements.
+NAS appliances can be effectively used for requirements like video data editing and retention in broadcasting environments, video data storage for law enforcement agencies, record maintenance and data analytics for Finance industry, secure and cost effective storage for Healthcare industry etc.

 Cloud based solutions are mostly preferred because of three reasons: Scalability, Data Accessibility and Cost Effectiveness.

-When comparing cloud storage solutions with enterprise NAS storage appliances; the first question that comes to mind is: “Why should I purchase an appliance instead of setting up storage in a cloud?”
+When comparing cloud storage solutions with enterprise network attached storage solution; the first question that comes to mind is: “Why should I purchase an appliance instead of setting up storage in a cloud?”

-The main benefit is the speed that comes with the NAS appliance and the lack of a third party.
+The main benefit is the speed that comes with the network attached storage device and the lack of a third party.

-StoneFly’s SSO™ (Super Scale-out) NAS delivers scale-out capabilities that enhance performance along with the increased storage space.
-The SSO™ NAS appliance also supports scale-up for simplified storage environments.
+StoneFly’s SSO™ (Super Scale-out) network attached storage delivers scale-out capabilities that enhance performance along with the increased storage space.
+The SSO™ network attached storage device also supports scale-up for simplified storage environments.